Kyiv Adopts Mobilisation Law As Moscow Strikes Facilities Across Country - UrduPoint

 Zelensky said Moscow had fired more than 40 missiles and 40 drones at sites across Ukraine overnight.

-He said Moscow was again targeting "critical infrastructure" as various regions reported power stations and gas distributors being hit.
+He said Moscow was again targeting "critical infrastructure".
+Various regions reported power stations and gas distributors being hit.

-In Mykolaiv, local governor Vitaly Kim said Russian strikes killed two people and wounded four.
+Russia's defence ministry said it had launched what it called "retaliatory strikes" on Ukraine's energy facilities after a spate of attacks by Kyiv's forces on its own oil refineries.

+Ukraine's southern command said at least four people were killed in an attack on Mykolaiv.

-In the north, Kharkiv -- pounded almost daily in recent days -- was also attacked, a day after a strike killed three people there.
+The Ukrainian city of Kharkiv -- which is being pounded on an almost daily basis at present -- was also attacked again, a day after a strike killed three people there.

-Ukraine's Interior Minister Igor Klymenko called the attack "massive" and said it lasted "for several hours".
+Ukrainian Interior Minister Igor Klymenko described a "massive" attack that lasted "for several hours".

-"All workers who were on shift during the shelling are alive," Andriy Gota, an official on the board of Centerergo, told the Interfax Ukraine news agency.
+"All workers who were on shift during the shelling are alive," it said in a post on Telegram.

-The mayor of Ukrainka, a town south of the capital, advised locals to shut their windows while firefighters sought to extinguish a blaze at the local power station.
+The mayor of Ukrainka, a town south of the capital, advised locals to shut their windows while firefighters sought to extinguish the blaze.

 Lviv region head Maksym Kozytsky said Moscow attacked the facilities with "cruise missiles of various classes and drones".

-"Fires started.
-They were quickly extinguished by firefighters," he said on social media.

-Russia, meanwhile, said it had destroyed 12 Ukrainian drones overnight, including three as far east as its Mordovia republic.
+Russia, meanwhile, said it had destroyed 12 Ukrainian drones overnight, including three as far east as its Mordovia republic, more than 500 kilometres (300 miles) from the border.

 Others were destroyed over the Kursk, Tambov, Belgorod, Bryansk and Lipetsk regions, it said.